HinTak/chromium-mod-CI/README.md

 - a one-line hook to connect Skia's SVG module with the skia's FreeType font manager.
 It only needs to be done once.
 In Skia Python, it is done at
 [python module loading time](https://github.com/kyamagu/skia-python/commit/e5f2e6361d0e6a40e5077fa46897a556f793a18d), although the earlier work to
 [test and set just before it is needed](https://github.com/kyamagu/skia-python/commit/9039fbd0848b63070ef1b7392ab7d546de125622) is gauranteed to work, at the risk of doing unnessary work multiple times.
-Here I do both, as I am not sure `skia/ext/fontmgr_default_linux.cc` is the only entry point.
+Here I do both, as I am not sure `skia/ext/fontmgr_default_linux.cc` (or `skia/ext/font_utils.cc` in m122 onwards) is the only entry point.
 Somebody more knowledgeable might be able to indicate a better location otherwise.
 Plus some changes to the skia build script to include the optional svg module and what it depends on.